 Mecklenburg, who graduated from KHS in 2021, said he was forced to wrestle and occasionally box football teammates in the locker room after football practice.
 He also alleged that Myers knew of, condoned and encouraged abusive behavior by football players, which he said included use of a stun gun, a paintball gun and locker room items to inflict pain on younger teammates.

 Myers was charged in October 2023 with one felony count of child neglect.
-His former assistant coach, Nall, was also charged with a felony count of child neglect and a felony count of perjury for allegedly making false statements under oath during a deposition for the civil lawsuit.
+His former assistant coach, Nall, was also charged with a felony count of child abuse and a felony count of perjury for allegedly making false statements under oath during a deposition for the civil lawsuit.

 Kingfisher Public Schools Board member Dana Golbek and Justin Mecklenburg were each charged with a misdemeanor count of failure to report child abuse.